New South Wales Premier's History Awards: Digital History Prize

+Anzac Memorial Trustees Military History Prize

+Sponsored by the Anzac Memorial Trustees, this prize was first awarded in 2023.

 Former Categories

 State Records – John and Patricia Ward History Prize

 This prize was first awarded in 2002 to encourage the use of archives in the writing of history.
 The State Record established the prize in recognition of the contribution to history and archives of NSW by John and Patricia Ward.

 The Centenary of Federation Prize, 2001

 The centenary award was created as a one-off presentation, the prize being sponsored by the NSW Centenary of Federation Committee.
 This award was for a "major work" relating to the Australian Federation period focussing on the political, social and cultural issues of Australia at that time.